Budgeting Debt

 The repayment length for medical debt is typically short.
 Hospital bills are split up into equal payments, but you may only get a few months to cover the total cost.
 If you have an expensive hospital bill of thousands of dollars, a few months may not be enough to repay the debt!

 If you have short repayment terms, that means your monthly medical bill payments will be higher.
-The minimum monthly payment maybe hundreds of dollars, which you may not be able to afford on top of your existing bills.
+The minimum monthly payment may be hundreds of dollars, which you may not be able to afford on top of your existing bills.

-Consequences of Unpaid Medical Bills
+Consequences of Unpaid an Medical Bill

 If your medical bill goes unpaid, you may be aware that the bill will be sent to a collection agency.
 However, your credit score may still suffer if you make minimum payments!